Dokholyan/Caption-Detection/README.md

 - labelme_utils.py: utils to work with labelme format
 - blending.py: functions to blend images(in order to change background)
 - boxes_utils.py: utils to works with different boxes format
-- post_processing.py: function to post0-process model output masks to extract boxes and counters
+- post_processing.py: function to post-process model output masks to extract boxes and counters
-- metrics.py: object detections functions to evaluate model
+- metrics.py: functions to calculate object detections metrics in order to evaluate model
 - show_utils.py: functions to draw images
 - image_utils.py: some image utils